Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 All pages with information

-• Copy of D visa
+• Copy of type D visa

-The visa sticker with the Lavoro Autonomo note
+The sticker with the Lavoro Autonomo remark

-• Copy of the certificate from the consulate
+• Copy of certificate from the consulate

-Document issued when receiving the visa
+Document issued when the visa was granted

 Community member